elisee/Modrog/README.md

     - Server sends list of connected core networks by team (red vs blue)?
 If we go that route
     - Add UI for connecting to a server and report errors rather than just crashing
     - Rendering: Implement auto-tiling so we can build art like Rogventure / Worlds
+    - The Factory should be able to produce its own crystals very slowly so that you're never stuck (but it's so slow that it's not sustainable beyond building a couple workers)

+## Design

+A top-down 2D tile-based multiplayer strategy game set in a fantasy world mixing medieval and science-fiction.

+There are various scenarios that can be played cooperatively or competitively.
+The players can make teams if they want (before the game starts).
+Some maps make more sense as cooperative vs competitive.

+Examples of scenarios:

+  * THE PLAGUE: Evil has risen, go kill it in its lair before the world is taken over. (cooperative)
+  * THE RACE TO POWER: Build all the pieces of the ultimate weapon to win.
+The pieces require resources to be found in various parts of the world. (competitive)
+  * EXTINCTION: The world is ending.
+You need to escape by building a time travelling spaceship.
+The various pieces are to be found in varius dungeons. (cooperative or competitive)
+  * TREASURE HUNT: RPG-style adventure where each player controls one unit, no building.

+The scenarios are built with maps & scripts, so they might have some (or a lot of) randomization.
+Each scenario can have its own tech tree and even graphics, but we'll focus on one for now.